NPRG041: Programming in C++

 - Switch statements: structure (

-label), type limitations (integrals, enumerations, variables)
+case labels, fall-through behavior, default label), type limitations (integrals, enumerations, variables)

 - Conditional operator: ternary operator (condition, then / else branches), considerations (same return types)